An overview of recent coronavirus-related legislation

 - 2019 IRA contributions

-The IRS also extended the deadline to make 2019 contributions to eligible IRAs (Traditional, Roth, IRA for Minors, Contributory, and Beneficiary IRAs) from April 15, 2020 to July 15, 2020.
-Accordingly, customers can make IRA contributions and designate them as 2019 contributions through July 15.
+The IRS also extended the deadline to make 2019 contributions to eligible IRAs (Traditional, Roth, IRA for Minors, Contributory) from April 15, 2020 to July 15, 2020.
+Accordingly, customers can make IRA contributions and designate them as 2019 contributions through July 15, 2020.

 Bottom line: Customers can make eligible IRA contributions through July 15, 2020 that apply toward the 2019 tax year.

-Individuals who take these distributions will also have three years to repay the amount to the retirement account, if they choose to do so.
-The repayments will be treated as rollovers and do not count against the individual’s annual contribution limits.
+Individuals who take these distributions will also have three years to repay the amount to the retirement account if they choose to do so.
+The repayments will be treated as rollovers, and do not count against the individual’s annual contribution limits, nor count against your one rollover per year limit.
+For more information on eligible distributions and how the IRS expects individuals to apply repayments to income inclusions, see IRS Notice 2020-50.

-Bottom line: Individuals adversely impacted by the coronavirus can make distributions up to $100,000 from IRAs or other qualified retirement plans without the 10% early distribution penalty.
-These distributions will also not be subject to the mandatory 20% tax withholding.
+Bottom line: Individuals adversely impacted by the COVID-19 are permitted to make distributions of up to $100,000 from IRAs or other qualified retirement plans without the 10% early distribution penalty.
+These distributions are not subject to the mandatory 20% tax withholding and may be repaid over a three-year period from the date of the distribution.

 - Qualified Retirement Plan loans

-Bottom line: Qualified retirement plan loans up to $100,000 can be taken with a one-year delay in repayment.
+Bottom line: Qualified retirement plan loans up to $100,000 can be taken if disbursed by September 22, 2020 with a one-year delay in repayment.

 - Waiver of 2020 Required Minimum Distribution (RMD) requirements

 RMD requirements are suspended for 2020.
-This means that individuals required to make distributions from their IRA or qualified retirement plan in 2020 do not have to do so.
+This means that individuals required to make distributions from their IRA or qualified retirement plan in 2020 do not have to make RMD distributions.

 Bottom line: Eligible individuals (including those who turned 70½ in 2019 with their first RMD due April 1, 2020) are not required to take an RMD for 2020.